 Logically-speaking, that may be for a very good reason: if you have tried their La Paz Batchoy, their location is sure to burn into the mind which makes finding them a little bit easier the next time around.

-Look into the menu, however, and you shall see how eateries like Ted’s, Deco’s and Netong’s value their dish.
-Instead of calling the dish solely for its name—that is, La Paz Batchoy—the food always comes with a label which highlights its worth— “special,” “extra special,” or “super special.”
+Look into the menu, however, and you shall see how eateries like Ted’s, Deco’s, and Netong’s value their dish.
+Instead of calling the dish solely for its name—that is, La Paz Batchoy—the food always comes with a label that highlights its worth— “special,” “extra special,” or “super special.”

 Of course, how “special” you want your servings to be would vary according to the amount you are willing to pay.
 Normally, the cost will only range between P70 to P120 which is affordable enough for a dish served with love.